Kennyc1012/BottomSheetMenu/README.md

 // Sets the MenuItems to be used setMenuItems(List<MenuItem> items)

+// Adds a MenuItem to the BottomSheet addMenuItem(MenuItem item)

 // Sets the tint color of the MenuItem icons setMenuItemTintColor(@ColorInt int menuItemTintColor)